How to prepare mate and enjoy its many benefits*?

 The charm of the bombilla and calabash for a little daily ritual

-To enjoy mate in the traditional way, two accessories are essential: the mate pot, also known as a calabash, and the bombilla, a stainless steel or bamboo pipette for drinking the infusion while filtering the leaves.
+To enjoy mate in the traditional way, two accessories are essential: the mate pot, also known as a calabash, and the bombilla, a stainless steel or bamboo straw that allows you to drink the infusion while filtering out the leaves.

-Should I prepare my new calabash before using it for the first time?
+Should you prepare your new calabash gourd before using it for the first time?

-If you've just bought a new maté pot, it's essential to first curry it for 2 days.
-This step, similar to basting a clay teapot with tea, involves preparing your calabash for infusion to improve its taste.
+If you have just purchased a new mate pot, it is essential to cure it for two days beforehand.
+This step, similar to seasoning a clay teapot with tea, consists of preparing your calabash for infusion to improve its taste.

-To do this, fill your maté pot ¾ full, then pour in hot water to the brim.
-Leave to stand for 48 hours, topping up when the water no longer reaches the rim.
-Empty the calabash and, using a small spoon, gently scrape off any impurities from the sides.
-Your calabash is now ready for use!
+To do this, fill your mate cup ¾ full and then pour hot water to the brim.
+Leave it to rest for 48 hours, topping up when the water level drops below the rim.
+Empty the calabash and use a small spoon to gently scrape off any impurities that come loose from the sides.
+Your calabash is now ready to use!

-Step 1: Fill your maté pot ¾ full with green maté.
-Place the palm of your hand over the opening and turn it over several times so that the fine maté particles rise to the surface and don't clog the bombilla.
+Step 1: Fill your mate pot ¾ full with green mate.
+Press the palm of your hand over the opening and turn it upside down several times so that the fine mate particles rise to the surface and do not clog the bombilla.

-Step 2: Gently tilt the calabash so that the mate leaves form a heap on one side, and place the bombilla on the empty side.
-Once installed, the pipette remains in place.
-The pipette is not used for mixing the mate, but only for drinking while filtering the infusion.
+Step 2: Gently tilt the calabash so that the mate leaves form a pile on one side and place the bombilla on the empty side.
+Once in place, the straw stays in place.
+It is not used to stir the mate, but only to drink while filtering the infusion.

-Step 3: Pour cold water into the hollow part up to the halfway point.
-The leaves begin to swell and hydrate.
+Step 3: Pour cold water into the hollow part until it is half full.
+The leaves will begin to swell and hydrate.

-Step 4: Pour simmering water (95°C), still around the bombilla from the bottom up to ¾ of the way up, taking care to leave some dry leaves, and drink this first infusion, which will be the most bitter compared to the following ones.
+Step 4: Pour simmering water (95°C) around the bombilla from the bottom up to ¾ of the way up, taking care to leave some dry leaves, and drink this first infusion, which will be the most bitter compared to the following ones.

-Step 5: You can repeat the operation as many times as the infusion tastes good.
-As the infusion progresses, the top leaves infuse in turn.
-The touch of bitterness (typical of the presence of caffeine) fades, giving way to softer, vegetal flavors with notes of light tobacco.
+Step 5: You can repeat the process as many times as the infusion has flavor.
+As the infusions progress, the leaves at the top are infused in turn.
+The touch of bitterness (typical of the presence of caffeine) fades to give way to sweeter, vegetal flavors with notes of blond tobacco.

-Traditionally, the person preparing the mate takes care to fill it and pass it from hand to hand, with each guest drinking from the same container with the same bombilla.
-Prepared in this way, the same maté can be used for a dozen or more infusions, until it no longer has any taste.
+Traditionally, the person who prepares the mate takes care to fill it and pass it around to their guests, each drinking from the same container with the same bombilla.
+Prepared in this way, the same mate can be used for a dozen infusions or more, until it no longer has any taste.

-Step 6: To clean your calabash, empty the maté (into compost, if possible), rinse it with lukewarm water and leave it to dry.
-The same goes for the bombilla.
+Step 6: To clean your calabash, empty the mate (into compost if possible), rinse it with warm water without soap, then simply leave it to dry.
+Do the same for the bombilla.

-The drying stage is important, as the dried, hollowed-out calabash from a cucurbit can, if left damp, crack or mildew, affecting the taste of your infusions.
-Its porous material retains some of the aromas, so it's best to infuse only plain mate or a single family of flavored mate.
+The drying step is important because the calabash, which comes from a dried and hollowed-out cucurbit, can crack or mold if it remains damp, which would affect the taste of your infusions.
+Its porous material retains some of the aromas, so it is best to only infuse plain mate or a single family of flavored mate.

 Can mate be prepared in a traditional teapot?

 Rest assured, it is possible!
-If you don't want to invest in traditional accessories, all matés can also be prepared in a mug or teapot.
+If you don't want to invest in traditional accessories, all types of mate can also be prepared in a mug or teapot.

-In this case, we recommend a dosage of 2 grams / 25 cl with water at 95°C and an infusion time of 5 minutes.
-It can be re-infused several times by adding water to the teapot throughout the day.
-It will lose its bitterness with each successive infusion.
-For a less bitter infusion right from the start, you can lower the water temperature to 80°C.
+In this case, we recommend using 2 grams per 25 cl of water at 95°C and steeping for 5 minutes.
+You can steep it several times by adding water to the teapot throughout the day.
+It will lose its bitterness with each subsequent steeping.
+For a less bitter infusion from the outset, you can reduce the water temperature to 80°C.

-Maté digest in Mocktail, a recipe that's as delicious as it is stimulating!
+Digestive Mate Mocktail, a recipe that is as delicious as it is stimulating!

-Following in the footsteps of the Mapuche people of southern Chile, where mate is often enjoyed with medicinal plants, Maté digest combines mate, nana mint and liquorice.
-A zest of freshness, roundness and particularly welcome virtues at the end of a meal (digestive for mint and draining for mate*).
+Following the traditions of the Mapuche people of southern Chile, who often enjoy mate with medicinal plants, Maté Digest combines mate, nana mint, and licorice.
+A touch of freshness and roundness, with properties that are particularly welcome at the end of a meal (digestive for mint and draining for mate*).

 - Take 3 tablespoons of Maté Digest for 1/2 liter of simmering water (95°C).
-Leave to infuse for 5 minutes, then strain.
+Steep for 5 minutes and strain.

 - Pour into a jug filled with ice cubes and add 1/3 organic lemonade with agave syrup.

-- Add lemon slices or fresh mint leaves as desired!
+- Add lemon slices or fresh mint leaves to taste!

 WFTO Fair Trade certified mate from small producers